Divsri9526/Hierarchical-Design-of-a-4-1-Multiplexer-Using-2-1-MUX-Modules-in-Verilog/README.md

-# 4-to-1 MUX Using 2-to-1 MUX in Verilog (EDA Playground)
+# 4-to-1 MUX Using 2-to-1 MUX in Verilog

-This project demonstrates how a 4-to-1 multiplexer can be constructed using only 2-to-1 multiplexers in **Verilog HDL**, simulated using **EDA Playground**.
+This project demonstrates the hierarchical structural design of a 4-to-1 multiplexer using basic 2-to-1 multiplexer modules in Verilog HDL.
+The 4:1 MUX is constructed using three 2:1 MUXes to illustrate modular design principles and promote reusability in hardware description.
+The design is verified using a testbench and simulated on EDA Playground.
+This project showcases digital logic design, behavioral simulation, and fundamental principles of hardware modularity.

 ## 🧠 Logic Overview